Elderly caregiver duties vary, depending on needs.

 It is vital to assess the needs of your loved one realistically in order to provide the necessary care, and to ensure that you are not over-extending yourself beyond your limits.
 Don’t pretend you can handle something if you have a feeling in the back of your mind that maybe you can’t.

-- Grooming assistance – Brushing teeth, washing, shaving, fingernail and toenail care, etc. (Most of this I did handle with Dad, but eventually had someone come in for this toe and fingernail care).
+- Grooming assistance – Brushing teeth, washing, shaving, fingernail and toenail care, etc. (Most of this I did handle with Dad, but eventually had someone come in for his toe and fingernail care, which he loved).

 - Shampoo and bathing – Assistance getting in the shower or bath.
-Help with actual bathing.
+May include help with actual bathing.
 The caregiver is usually present the entire time, not leaving the patient alone.
 (Dad could handle all this himself, even at a ripe old age.
 But I always sat right outside the bathroom.
 We never had any problems).
 The number of times per week should be discussed.

 - Meal preparation and serving – Which meals and how many times per week.
 A nutritious menu must be discussed and approved, consistent with the patient’s dietary requirements and doctor’s orders.
 Any eating difficulties must be discussed (such as with chewing, or digestion issues).

-- Housekeeping – Caregiver duties can include cleaning, making beds, doing dishes, laundry, ironing as needed, cleaning kitchen and bathroom, and especially maintaining sanitation, which includes regular garbage removal.
+- Housekeeping – Caregiver duties can include cleaning, making beds, doing dishes, laundry, ironing as needed, cleaning kitchen and bathroom, and especially maintaining sanitation.

 - Transportation – To and from appointments, stores, entertainment, adult day care.

 - Errands and shopping – The patient/client may be able to go out with escort assistance, or errands may need to be done by the caregiver.